 These are similar to classroom jobs, but related to tasks that must be completed during a STEM challenge.
 There are six roles with detailed descriptions.

 I wanted to make these jobs cool and fun, so I decided to print the tags out and put them into standard ID lanyards for students to wear.
 The students absolutely love wearing them!
 I wanted to create a fun environment in my classroom as students worked.

 The first week I reviewed all of the job roles and displayed the individual posters for students to see.
 I randomly split my students into small groups and assigned each student a specific role.
 The students were instructed to only focus on their role during that challenge.
 This allowed each student to understand the various responsibilities needed during a team challenge.

 I rotated the jobs each week, so that every student had a chance in each role, and could understand the specific tasks.

 After a few weeks of students experiencing each role, they were able to work together in a positive way.
 The communication flowed smoothly and the arguments stopped.
 Students knew what was needed to complete a STEM challenge.

-This can even be used while keeping students at a distance.
-Each child can focus on their role in a separate space.
-The team can collaborate over Google Docs & other platforms.
+These tags can even be used individually.
+Each child can focus on their role in a separate space and the team can collaborate over Google Docs & other platforms.

 These job roles are great for any team challenge.
 Remember: